JesperLeerberg/dynamodb-dockerized/README.md

 - [ ] Craete template app using dynamodb as dependency and write an integration test
 - [ ] Add tests to the build pipeline to setup quality gates
+- [ ] Enable args being parsed to the DynamoDBLocal.jar file when the entrypoint is overwritten